idsc-frazzoli/retina/doc/gokart_software_setup.md

 Confirm: all 4 fields in the Introspection window are gray and display "...PutFallback"

+activate
+* `Global View Lcm`

+Drag and rotate the live-map to almost match the preloaded one

+Once the the maps almost overlap, click in sequence:
+* 1 snap (until the lidar aligns with the map)
+* 2 track

+`Global View Lcm` may be closed at this point

 ### in the tab "joy" (only if driving by joystick)

-activate the module `JoystickGroupModule`
+activate the modules `Predictive Torque Vectoring` and `Power Steering`.

 Confirm: all the fields in the Introspection window are green except for "Misc"

-The gokart is now controllable by joystick.
+The gokart is now controllable by the driver.

 ## Autonomous mode (pure pursuit trajectory following)
-### in the tab "cfg"

-activate
-* Global View Lcm

-Drag and rotate the live-map to almost match the preloaded one

-Once the the maps almost overlap, click in sequence:
-* 1 set
-* 2 snap
-* 3 set
-* 4 track

-Leave the `Global View Lcm` open during operations

 ### in the lab "aut"

 Activate the `pure pursuit`

 Now the go-kart is ready to operate in autonomous mode pressing A on the joystick